-Each year, we’ll reset your Insured Income Base to the higher of your investment account balance or its present value.
+Each year, your Insured Income Base is reset to the higher of your investment account balance or its present value.
 This locks in annual returns and protects your future income from market volatility.
 While your account balance will fluctuate with investment markets, your Insured Income Base will not.

 Because your Insured Income is calculated from your Insured Income Base, this means your income can rise or remain the same, but it cannot fall.

 The graph shows that by deferring your income from age 63 to 70, your Insured Income Base (the pink line) rises each year with investment returns.

 All increases to your Insured Income Base are locked in and cannot fall.

 While your investment account balance (the green line) will fluctuate with the markets, your Insured Income Base and Insured Income can only rise or remain the same.